 Volunteer at the Eden Project

-Volunteering is the perfect way to become involved and enjoy the company of people with similar interests.
-You’ll be part of a team and help to make Eden an even friendlier and more interesting place for our visitors.
+Volunteering is a great way to immerse yourself in things you enjoy doing, while helping make Eden an even friendlier and more interesting place for our visitors.

 Site Wide Live Team

 Helping our Site Wide Live Team run our seasonal activities programme to promote Eden’s message through fun for the whole family.
 This team only requires volunteers during school holidays, but we are happy to accept applications on an ongoing basis.